cartesi/docs/cartesi-rollups/development/node-configuration.md

 ## Epoch duration

+To avoid over-interacting with the blockchain, validators don’t check every new state update on the off-chain machine.
+They do it at the end of an **epoch** — a batch of inputs following the same cycle.

+To end an epoch, all validators must reach a consensus about the machine’s state after processing all the batched inputs.
+At this point, the outputs are considered final, meaning their contents can no longer be disputed.

 Epoch configuration is crucial when working with vouchers.

 Vouchers allow your dApps in the execution layer to interact with contracts on the base layer through message calls.